 In the TWI2050 context, Ana Paula acts as the SRC liaison person among the project working groups, linking the modeling, narrative, governance and target space project components to discuss pathways to reach the SDGs.
 Her specific research focuses on the methods for linking qualitative and quantitative back-casting approaches at different scales and bringing the local/regional perspectives into global scenarios.

-Before joining SRC, Ana Paula was a senior researcher/technologist at the Earth System Science Center (CCST) at the Brazilian Institute for Space Research (INPE), where she led the development of land use models and scenarios, combining spatially explicit and participatory approaches.
+Ana Paula is also a senior researcher/technologist (on leave) for the Earth System Science Centre (CCST), a centre for sustainability science in the Brazilian Institute for Space Research (INPE).
+Before joining SRC, she led at CCST/INPE the development of land use models and scenarios, combining spatially explicit and participatory approaches.
 Ana Paula holds a bachelor degree in Computer Science (UNICAMP), a MSc in Remote Sensing/Image Processing (INPE) and a PhD in Remote Sensing/Environmental Modelling, 2006 (also at INPE).